Seeing pink? You’re not the only one.

 This sprawling salt lake is set apart thanks to its surrounding flora, typified by saltwater paperbark trees and banksia.
 Birds flock to this natural phenomenon, which is also close to pristine beaches.

-Your Nearest G’day Park—Esperance Pink Lake Tourist Park
+Your Nearest G’day Parks—Esperance Pink Lake Tourist Park

 Hutt Lagoon